-Who is the Critical Care Medical Director?
+1 Who is the Critical Care Medical Director?

-Manual Control of the

 Name:

 Contact Number:

 Email Address:

-2. Who is the Critical Care Nursing Director or Nurse Manager?
+2 Who is the Critical Care Nursing Director or Nurse Manager?

-Name:
+l· Name:

 Contact Number:

-Contact Number.

 Email:

-3. Identify the person or group, who is currently accountable for planning responses for surge
+3. Identify the person or group, who is currently accountable for planning responses for surge even ts in

-events in your organization (this could be the corporate sponsor and Steering Committee or the
+our organization (this could be the corporate sponsor and Steering Committee or the Critical Care

-Critical Care Surge Resource Team).
-Please include name and title for each:
+R esource Team).
+Please include name and title for each: Ì

-4. Identify the disciplines that are currently involved in surge capacity planning in your
+4 .
+Identify the disciplines that are currently involved in surge capacity planning in your organization 1:

-organization:

-5. Describe the current organizational strategy to manage surge events (include the name and a

-5. Describe the current organizational strategy to manage surge events (include the name and a brief description of all policies and procedures related to surge management):